 It usually occurs after an argument, major disagreement or some not-so-nice incident.

-However, if the unhappiness lasts for weeks or months, it’s probably a warning sign and it would pay well to explore what it’s all about.
+However, if the unhappiness lasts for weeks or months, it’s probably a warning sign that you’re busy losing yourself in a relationship, and it would pay well to explore what it’s all about.

 We know that people in healthy relationships talk openly about their feelings.